By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Women who are interested in a mentorship session are invited to write to firstname.lastname@example.org

 More from Publishing Perspectives on the PublisHer movement is here.
-More from us on women in publishing is here, more on Bodour Al Qasimi is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.
+More from us on women in publishing is here, more on Bodour Al Qasimi is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here.